recri/morse-code-polymer-0.5/README.md

 Far and away, the easiest way to run this application is to grab the chrome application from the chrome store, but it isn't there yet.

+This code has been entirely developed on a Chromebook using the dev-channel of ChromeOS.
+It runs there, it probably runs on recent versions of Chrome on other platforms, and it may run elsewhere.

-The files in this directory as of writing, Sat May 23 09:44:11 MDT 2015.
+The files in this directory kept in git on May 23, 2015.

 * Makefile      - automation scripts
 * README.md     - this helpful